What are Israel’s protests and general strike about — and how big are they?

 How big is this?

 Very big.
-The Histadrut, which called the one-day general strike on Monday, is Israel’s largest trade union and represents approximately 800,000 workers.
+Histadrut, which called the one-day general strike on Monday, is Israel’s largest trade union and represents approximately 800,000 workers.

 It has been backed by Israel’s main manufacturers and entrepreneurs in the high-tech sector.
 As a result, large parts of Israel’s economy have been shut down.